Biomedical Sciences (Joint Health Sciences)

 GBS 777.
 Cancer Biology Seminar.
 1 Hour.

 Required of Cancer Biology Theme students.
 Seminars on various topics in cancer biology or other biomedical science topics.
 Students will attend a seminar offered by a Joint Health Sciences department/theme, keeping a journal that includes each seminar date, title and a brief synopsis of the seminar.
 Journals are to be kept electronically and emailed in on time.
 Anyone turning in a journal after deadline will receive NP for the course.
+Students may include no more than 2 student public defenses as a seminar entry each semester.

 GBS 778.
 Cancer Metastasis.
 3 Hours.